Types of Mortgages Explained & How to Choose the Right One

 • For example, if you have £10,000 in savings, and a £100,000 mortgage, you would only pay interest on £90,000.

-The downside of an offset mortgage is that you won’t earn interest on the savings that you have with the lender.
-They also tend to have slightly higher interest rates.
+However, these mortgages may have higher interest rates.
 Find out more about offset mortgages, the pros and cons and how they work.

 Guarantor mortgages